andreyorst/fennel-async/README.md

 nil
 ```

-If the `run` function wasn't executed immediately, the message will displayed right away, because the thread slept longer than one second, and was ready to be resumed.
+If the `run` function wasn't executed immediately, the message will be displayed right away, because the thread slept longer than one second, and was ready to be resumed.
 As a more complete example, consider three threads that sleep different amount of time:

 ``` fennel